 Two of the guides mentioned that this was a first for them and probably a last due to the rarity of the situation.

-Second, we would have worn sunscreen on my face.
+Second, we would have worn sunscreen.

 The next post on Argentina is here.